berget-ai/pi-provider/README.md

 }
 ```

-### Using a Berget Code subscription
+### Using a Berget Code plan

-If you have a Berget Code subscription, authenticate interactively through your browser:
+If you have a Berget Code plan, authenticate interactively through your browser:

 ```
 /login